- School Attendance Hours

 Messages from School

-Monthly lunch menus are posted on the Nutrition Services website and are available in the community brochure holder in the school lobby.
+Monthly lunch menus are posted on the Nutrition Services website and are Posted by the school cafeteria doors.

 The Rocketeer Newsletter is sent electronically on Thursdays by ParentSquare and posted on the Rock Creek website.